What It Takes To Date A Royal

 Also unprecedented?
 Markle is the first American woman to whom Prince Harry has been seriously linked.

-"Traditionally, years ago, a member of the royal family did not ‘court’ anyone outside of a royal or noble family from Britain or Europe," says William Hanson, a leading etiquette coach and expert in the U.K.
+"Traditionally, years ago, a member of the royal family did not ‘court’ anyone outside of a royal or noble family from Britain or Europe," says William Hanson, a leading etiquette coach and expert.

 As such, there's little precedence or protocol for how Markle might conduct herself in public while dating the Prince, Hanson tells us.
 But just because there's no official handbook for how to date a royal doesn't mean there aren't expectations for how one should act.